YuqiGuo105/moment-sharing/README.md

 The backend tests run against an in-memory H2 database.
 Schema and sample data are imported from `schema-test.sql` and `data-test.sql` under `backend/src/test/resources`.
-Supabase integration is disabled for the `test` profile, so no external services are required.
+Supabase-related beans, such as the storage client, are not loaded when the `test` profile is active thanks to `@Profile("!test")` annotations.
+This means CI pipelines can execute the tests without connecting to Supabase or any other external service.